Multilingual Learner (ML) Program

 • The WIDA ACCESS assessment system measures a student’s proficiency in reading, writing, speaking, listening to, and understanding English.

-• At the end of each school year, all designated MLs are required to take the WIDA ACCESS summative assessment.
-Results from that assessment are used to determine whether a student still qualifies as a Multilingual learner or whether a student has achieved a sufficient level of proficiency in English so that he or she no longer needs support and can exit the school’s ML program.
+• At the end of each school year, all designated MLs are required to take the WIDA ACCESS summative assessment, including students who have waived ML Services.
+Results from that assessment are used to determine whether a student still qualifies to receive Multilingual Services or whether a student has achieved a sufficient level of proficiency in English so they no longer need support and will exit ML Services.

-• Assessment results and continuing eligibility notifications will be released late Spring 2024.
+• Assessment results and continuing eligibility notifications will be released early summer 2025.

 • Questions?
 Email Heather Randolph at [email protected] or contact your child’s ML Specialist.

-Each eligible ML student is assigned to a teacher endorsed in English as a Second Language.
-ML teachers are responsible for designing an individual language learning plan as well as evaluating and monitoring the language proficiency and academic progress of each of their ML students throughout the year.
-The ML teachers collaborate regularly with classroom teachers to ensure the language accommodation requirements of ML students are met.
+Each eligible ML student is assigned to a teacher endorsed in English as a Second Language (ELL/ESL).
+ML Specialists are responsible for designing an individual language learning plan as well as evaluating and monitoring the language proficiency and academic progress of each of their assigned ML students throughout the year.
+The ML Specialists collaborate regularly with classroom teachers to ensure the language accommodation requirements of ML students are met.
 Varying levels of support are provided depending on the individual student needs, grade level, and stage of language development or English language proficiency.
 Some examples of language support include:

-• Push-in support: ML para-professionals provide supplemental language support to help students understand classroom routines, expectations, and core content.
-(Newcomers)
+• Push-in support: ML para-professionals provide supplemental language support to help students understand classroom routines, expectations, and core content. (for Newcomers)

 • Team teaching/Co-teaching: the classroom teacher and the ML teacher work together to provide language support and core content simultaneously.

-• Professional Development for teachers of ML students to use language scaffolds in general education classrooms
+• Professional Development and collaboration for, and with, teachers of ML students to use language scaffolds in general education classrooms

-• Sheltered English classes: Capital High School, Olympia High School, Washington Middle School, and Thurgood Marshall Middle School offer an English Language Development (ELD) elective class taught by ML teachers to all qualifying ML students.
-OHS and CHS both offer credit bearing sheltered English ELA classes.
+• Sheltered English classes: Capital High School, Olympia High School, Washington Middle School, Jefferson Middle School, and Thurgood Marshall Middle School offer an English Language Development (ELD) class taught by ML teachers to qualifying ML students.
+OHS and CHS both offer credit-bearing sheltered English ELA classes.

 • Extended Day programs: ML staff offer additional opportunities for language and/or literacy support before school or after school in a “homework club” type of environment at many schools.